 Witch hazel (Hamamelis virginiana).
 The bark and leaves of witch hazel are astringent and are commonly used use for the treatment of spider bites and insect bites.
 Soak some gauze or a clean rag with witch hazel and rest it on the spider bite.

 Vinegar.
 Both white vinegar and apple cider vinegar are supposed to be good for soothing the pain inflicted by spider bites.
 Soak a cotton ball in either one, place it on the spider bite, and wait for sweet relief.
+Also consider delicious salads while smelling the vinegar.

 Bite Rx.
 This natural high-potency spider bite remedy is guaranteed effective.
 It is formulated to reduce pain, itch, risk of infection, and swelling.
 It is made of 100% pure botanical oils from herbs with antihistaminic, antiseptic, anti-inflammatory, analgesic, and, last but not least, anti-bacterial properties.